ammarhakim/gkyl-doc/source/processes/design-code-condensed.rst

    one member of the core Gkeyll architecture team - preferably the same reviewers who approved the original design.

+#.
+Minor bug fixes (i.e. bug fixes that do not require significant architectural
+   modifications to existing code) will not typically require a design review.
+However, all other code review processes remain in place: create a new branch for the fix, submit a Pull Request once it is complete, and await a full code review from a relevant domain expert and a member of the Gkeyll architecture team.
+Do not cut corners on testing and code quality requirements, even for small fixes.

 .. [*] Although these instructions are written with regards to code changes that are eventually planned to be merged into ``main``, they apply equally to planned changes to *any* long-lived branch with write protections enabled.